-A Cincinnati native, Thornton graduated from Wake Forest University with a bachelor of arts degree in communications in 1993.
-In 1999, she completed the Simmons College Program for Developing Managers.
+A Cincinnati native, Thornton graduated from Wake Forest University with a Bachelor of Arts degree in communications in 1993.
 From 2002-05, Thornton served a three-year term on the Wake Forest Alumni Council, representing nearly 40,000 alumni worldwide.
-In 2019, she was awarded an Honorary Doctorate from Mercy College.
+Thornton’s connection with Wake Forest continued in 2020 when she was appointed to the Wake Forest College Board of Visitors.
+Additionally, she was awarded an Honorary Doctorate from Mercy College in 2019.

 Thornton has received numerous accolades for her work in the media industry, including being named to the 2019 class of Sports Business Journal Game Changers, and the 2017 Women in Cable Television’s “Woman to Watch,” an accolade given to three women in the industry each year.
 In 2022, Thornton was named to SVG Advisory Board, joining a distinguished group of executives supporting SVG’s work in the sports industry.
 In 2023, she was selected to the board of directors for The American Red Cross of Connecticut.

 Beyond her work in Content, Thornton has long served as an inspiration, mentor, and champion to employees at ESPN, sharing her personal experiences to help encourage and lift others, particularly women across the organization.
 In 2012, Thornton was selected as a mentor in the first year of the Global Sports Mentoring Program, an international leadership development program run by espnW and the U.S. Department of State.
 The program focuses on advancing gender equality by empowering women through sports.